glwagner/SingleColumnModelCalibration.jl/README.md

-# LocalOceanClosureCalibration
+# SingleColumnModelCalibration

-Calibration of a local diffusive closure for convective- and wind-driven mixing in the ocean surface boundary layer
+Calibration of models for convective- and wind-driven mixing in the ocean surface boundary layer